apache/trafficserver/doc/admin/configuring-cache.en.rst

 ========================

-The Traffic Server cache consists of a high-speed object database called the *object store*.
-The object store indexes objects according to URLs and associated headers.
+The Traffic Server cache consists of a high-speed object database called the :term:`object store`.
+The object store indexes :term:`cache objects <cache object>` according to URLs and associated headers.
 This enables Traffic Server to store, retrieve, and serve not only web pages, but also parts of web pages - which provides optimum bandwidth savings.
-Using sophisticated object management, the object store can cache alternate versions of the same object (versions may differ because of dissimilar language or encoding types).
+Using sophisticated object management, the object store can cache :term:`alternate` versions of the same object (versions may differ because of dissimilar language or encoding types).
 It can also efficiently store very small and very large documents, thereby minimizing wasted space.
-When the cache is full, Traffic Server removes stale data to ensure the most requested objects are kept readily available and fresh.
+When the cache is full, Traffic Server removes :term:`stale` data to ensure the most requested objects are kept readily available and fresh.

 Traffic Server is designed to tolerate total disk failures on any of the cache disks.
 If the disk fails completely, then Traffic Server marks the